IRS Forms

 Using Tax Software To Allocate Your Refund

 Most software adds Form 8888 during the e‑file steps after you lock the return.
 You will see a split refund option, then fields for up to three accounts with routing and account numbers and account types.
-Keep your first account as the safe landing spot, make sure totals match your refund, and remember the three deposit limit per account for the year.
+Keep your last-listed account as the safe landing spot (rejected and math-error-adjusted amounts default there), make sure totals match your refund, and remember the three-deposit limit per account for the year.

 Quick check, Does the account name match your return, do the numbers match your bank records, and do the listed amounts add up to your refund.
 If yes, you are ready to file.